Kenny Friedkin: Biography

-He was born in New York City during World War I, the son of a Russian-born tailor and American mother.
+Friedkin was the son of a Russian-born Jewish tailor and an American mother.
 He and his parents moved to Kansas, and later San Diego, California.

-Friedkin became interested in aviation after he saw an air show in San Diego at the age of 8.
-Friedkin obtained his pilot license at the age of 17.
+Friedkin became interested in aviation after he saw an air show in San Diego at age 8.
+He obtained his pilot license at the age of 17.
 In 1945, he opened a flight school called the Plosser-Friedkin School (later named the Friedkin School of Aeronautics).
 The parent company to the school was Friedkin Aeronautics Inc. The school was not making enough profit.
 He tried numerous business methods from aerial fish delivery to banner towing with the help of his comrades J. Floyd Andrews and Bill Shimp.
 Friedkin tried a charter airline called Friedkin Airlines.
 Friedkin Airlines was a failure.